tunabelly/TBSTableView/README.md

 tableView.uniqueIdentifier = @"myUniqueIDForThisTable";
 tableView.defaultSortDescriptor = [NSSortDescriptor sortDescriptorWithKey:@"dueDate" ascending:YES selector:@selector(compare:)];
 ```

+### Delete & Return Keys

+This custom class will catch keydown events for the Delete, Return and Enter keys.
+For the Delete key it will call the selector **deleteAction:** and for the Return/Enter keys it will call **editAction:**.
+It will go through the responder chain until someone responds to these selectors.
+The signature for both methods is **void deleteAction:(id)sender**, just like an IBAction.

 That's it!
 Now the table will automatically have the sort descriptor(s) that the user has setup.